 What inspired me to become a practitioner?

 I graduated in 2011 with a BSN from Texas Tech University, and that was the most rewarding thing I could have done as I set out to embark on this journey in medicine.
 I worked as a Nurse Clinician II on a Medical/Surgical unit at Ben Taub, which is a very renowned trauma hospital in the heart of Houston’s Medical Center.
 My experience as a bedside nurse was what ignited my drive and passion to see patients before they reach the hospital beds.
-I have now completed my Master's degree in Nursing and have received certification as Family Nurse Practitioner to pursue my passion.
-My interest in Internal Medicine with a focus on chronic illnesses/infectious disease came because many Americans are living with more than 1 chronic disease process.
-The patient should not only be managed or treated based on the symptoms of their disease; the whole person should be managed in an approach that focuses on promoting overall health.
+I have now completed my Master’s degree in Nursing and have received certification as Family Nurse Practitioner to pursue my passion.
+My interest in Internal Medicine with a focus on chronic illnesses/infectious disease came because many Americans are living with more than one chronic disease.
+The patient should not only be managed or treated based on the symptoms of their conditions, the whole person should be managed in a comprehensive approach that focuses on promoting overall health.
 I enjoy researching new innovations in the management of HIV, HTN, Diabetes, Hyperlipidemia, and Thyroid disease.

 What is my philosophy on patient care?